-The Tragic True Story Behind The FBI's Takedown of Movie Star Jean Seberg
+The Tragic True Story Behind The FBI's Takedown Of Movie Star Jean Seberg

 The request was approved, with the suggestion that agents hold off until Seberg’s pregnancy was too obvious to conceal.

-The rumors were picked up by Newsweek and several other publications, and Seberg went into premature labor as a result.
+The rumours were picked up by Newsweek and several other publications, and Seberg went into premature labor as a result.
 The baby girl died three days later.
-To prove to the public that the rumors were false, she held an open casket funeral.
+To prove to the public that the rumours were false, she held an open casket funeral.

 In a press conference at the Deauville Film Festival earlier this year, Stewart stressed that in taking on this role, she sought to give voice to a woman who had largely been robbed of hers.
 "She was really impulsive, idealistic, naive at times but always really well-intentioned," she said.
 "I felt like vindicating her and sort of validating her."